Towards Verifying Nonlinear Integer Arithmetic: Array Multipliers

-\begin{proof} We give our proof in the form of a labeled read-once branching program $B$.
-We begin by branching on a guess for the critical strip outputs $\mathbf{o}^{L_{x(x+1)}}, \mathbf{o}^{R_{x^2+x}}$.
-For the branches that don't conflict with an Inequality-Constraint, we branch on a guess for the values
+\emph{Initialization.} We give our proof in the form of a labeled read-once branching program $B$.
+We begin by branching on a guess for the critical strip outputs $\mathbf{o}^{{x(x+1)}}, \mathbf{o}^{{x^2+x}}$.
+For the branches that don't conflict with an inequality-constraint, we branch on the values

-then merge to erase the assignment to $\mathbf{o}^{R_{x^2+x}}$.
+then merge to erase the assignment to $\mathbf{o}^{{x^2+x}}$.